By Katelyn Marshall

 All books will be donated to local preschools and daycares, according to Vol State’s website.

-The Future Educators book drive is an annual event, and is in its second year, according to Nieman.
+The Future Educators book drive is an annual event, and is in its second year, said Nieman.

 Nieman also said that, “Local Head Start Programs and child development centers to provide care for lower income families,” will benefit from this drive.